tom-wilmott/SQL-Project/README.md

 🔍 SQL queries?
 Check them out here: [project_sql folder](https://github.com/tom-wilmott/SQL-Project/tree/master/project_sql)

 # Background
-This project was developed to better understand the UK data analyst job market—specifically remote roles and those based in the UK, where I’m currently applying.
+This project was developed to better understand the UK data analyst job market.
+Specifically, remote roles and those based in the UK, where I’m currently applying.
 The goal was to identify which skills are most in-demand and command the highest salaries, helping to target my efforts more strategically.

 The data can be found [here](https://github.com/tom-wilmott/SQL-Project/tree/master/csv_files) and contains insights on job titles, salaries, locations, and essential skills from real world job postings.